ghuntley/ghuntley.github.io/_drafts/talk-imperative-programming-is-dangerous.md

 * ReactiveCommand and OpenBrowser

 ## Conclusion
-Instead of telling a computer how to do its job, why don't we just tell it what it's job is and let it figure the rest out?
+* Instead of telling a computer how to do its job, why don't we just tell it what it's job is and let it figure the rest out?
 The bottom line is imperative programming is error-prone and relies too heavily on the infallibility of the programmer.

-Functional reactive programming is the peanut butter and chocolate of programming paradigms.
+* Functional reactive programming is the peanut butter and chocolate of programming paradigms.
+* Everyone says Functional Reactive Programming is hard, but anyone who writes Excel expression is doing it